dln5057/Instagram_Instafeed/README.md

 ## Authorize your App/Client

-1. Copy this URL - https://instagram.com/oauth/authorize/?client_id=YOURCLIENTIDHERE&amp;redirect_uri=HTTP://YOURREDIRECTURLHERE.COM&amp;response_type=token - and past it to a new open page in the browser.
+1. Copy & paste this URL in the browser - https://api.instagram.com/oauth/authorize/?client_id=YOUR-CLIENT-ID&redirect_uri=YOUR-REDIRECT-URI&response_type=token&scope=public_content/

 2. Replace the bits in UPPERCASE with the clientClient ID and Redirect URI you have open in another page.
 Then Hit Enter to submit the URL.